 Smoking causes cancer and can kill you.
 It uses up all of your money, makes your breath stink and your teeth rot – and that’s not sexy.
 Get help now to quit or don’t start in the first place, If you or your mates smoke, now is the time to stop.

-The younger you start smoking, the more you are to die as a result.
-Research shows that 50% of teenagers who carry on smoking will die in their 40s or 50s.
+The younger you start smoking, the more likely you are to die as a result, research shows that 50% of teenagers who carry on smoking will die in their 40s or 50s.

-But don’t think that you have to give up alone or in secret: there’s loads of help available to help you quit.
-For free confidential advice, contact the local stop smoking service on 01706 751190.
-You can also speak to your school nurse, join the Up in Smoke programme or try and get your school to join the local peer support scheme where young people work together to help each other to stop smoking.
+But don’t think that you have to give up alone or in secret, there’s loads of help available to help you quit.
+For FREE confidential advice, contact the local stop smoking service on 01706 751190.
+You can also speak to your school nurse, or try and get your school to join the DECIPHer-ASSIST programme.

 DECIPHer-ASSIST - a Stop Smoking in Schools trial